 - Empowering People for Sustainable Development: Achieving the SDGs is a huge challenge.
 Accessible and easily understandable data and information are critical drivers of informed dialog concerning sustainable development – with the Sustainability Atlas, we visualize statistical data, research publications, news articles and social media conversations to help us keep track of the progress and implementation of the SDGs.
 The Sustainability Atlas lets you explore, track and compare countries by using the latest AI technology.

 - Green Investment Tools for Sustainable Development: Currently the use of green investment tools, such as green bonds and decarbonization of financial portfolios, are growing.
 Nevertheless, compared with a global financial market these instruments are still very small – at the NTNU Sustainability Science Conference we join forces to scale up green investment tools.

 - SDGs as Drivers of Utilization: Academia has a great capability of clarifying and finding pathways for sustainable development – at the SDSN Northern Europe’s members’ workshop series Agenda 2030 An Ocean of Opportunities for Academia we join forces for joint learning of how academia can increase their contributions to a sustainable society.

 - University of Gothenburg and Chalmers University of Technology – funding the SDSN NE secretariat

 - All our fantastic members!

-The Centre for Environment and Sustainability, GMV, in Gothenburg, Sweden is a network organisation at Chalmers University of Technology and University of Gothenburg.
+The Gothenburg Centre for Sustainable Development in Gothenburg, Sweden, at Chalmers University of Technology, and the University of Gothenburg.
 We promote research and education for sustainable development.

 Chalmers University of Technology direct all their work for a sustainable future.
 University of Gothenburg meets societal challenges with diverse knowledge.